FStarLang/FStar/INSTALL.md

         $ make -C examples/micro-benchmarks

 3. If you have OCaml installed the following command should print "Hello F\*!"
+   You need the same version of OCaml as was used to create the `fstar.exe` binary (which you can see with `fstar.exe --version`,
+    as illustrated above).

         $ make -C examples/hello ocaml